tca2/birdseyevyu/README.md

 ### Necessary to address

   - what is the core functionality of the package?
-  - what problems exist where it comes to usign data created in datavyu, and how can this package speak to those problems?
+  - what problems exist where it comes to using data created in datavyu, and how can this package speak to those problems?

 ## Maybe worth addressing